protocubo/vijka/README.md

 --------------------------------------------------------------------------------

-The assignment is of the all-or-nothing type, and is computed as the shortest path between origin and destination acoording to a generalized cost function.
+The assignment is of the all-or-nothing type, and is computed as the shortest path between origin and destination according to a generalized cost function.

 Output
 --------------------------------------------------------------------------------